Wilcolab/Anythink-Market-f40j7/readme.md

 ## First setup

+1. Make sure you have docker-compose on your machine
+2. Clone the repo to your machine
+3. Go in the terminal to the locaiton of the repo and run docker-compose up

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_